Cordycepsers/audio-transcription-service/README.md

 ### VideoAsk Integration
 - Webhook endpoint for VideoAsk form responses
 - Automatic data mapping to Google Sheets format
+- Apps script analyzes transcripts and populates columns with structured data for further analysis.
 - Local backup of all webhook payloads
 - Test endpoints for validation and debugging
 - Comprehensive error handling and logging